- Global Voices Advocacy - http://advocacy.globalvoicesonline.org -

 Written by Oiwan Lam On 30 December 2012 @ 6:06 pm | 3 Comments

-In China, Feature, Freedom of Expression, Internet governance, Law, News, Privacy, Regulation, Southeast Asia, Surveillance
+In China, Feature, Free Expression, Internet governance, Law, News, Privacy, Regulation, Southeast Asia, Surveillance

 On Friday, December 28, 2012, China's legislature, the Standing Committee of the National People's Congress (NPC), approved a set of new rules intended to tighten government control over the Internet.
 The new rules will allow the State Council (China's central government) to amend the Administration of Internet Information Services Procedures [zh], the law governing the use of the Internet on Chinese territory, making it compulsory for Internet Service providers (ISPs) and Online Service Providers (OSPs)—like email, news or entertainment providers—to enforce real name registration of internet users.

 Among the 151 attendees of the NPC, 145 voted in favor of adopting the new rules, 5 abstained and—in a very rare show of dissidence [zh]—1 representative voted against.
 The most controversial part of the 12-article document [zh] is the “Protection of Personal Information Online” section, which deals with real name registration.
 The document reads: